axis-markets/orderbook/README.md

 - ID of the newly created order if any

 Panics
-- If the trader doesn’t have sufficient balance
+- If the trader doesn't have sufficient balance
 - If any of the orders provided do not match selling/buying asset
 - If the trade causes an overflow